 The growth of the internet age brought with it significant changes in the practice of telemedicine.
-With the increase of smart devices that are capable of high-quality video delivery, it opened up the opportunity to deliver healthcare to patients in their homes, workplaces, or assisted living facilities instead of in-person visits for both primary and specialty care.
+The increase of smart devices that are capable of high-quality video delivery, opened up the opportunity to deliver healthcare to patients in their homes, workplaces, or assisted living facilities instead of in-person visits for both primary and specialty care.

 Telemedicine Insurance provides healthcare professionals with a way to assess, diagnose, and treat patients at a distance by using telecommunications technology.
 The way this is done has undergone quite an evolution in the last decade and is rapidly becoming an integral part of the healthcare infrastructure in the US.